preloadA woman standing on top of a moor-covered hill with a view of mountain peaks in the distance.

 10. London

-Where else for a classic weekend away?
-For starters, stay at Raffles London at the OWO in Whitehall’s Old War Office; polished to the tune of £1.4 billion over eight years, it’s now the UK’s flashiest new hotel.
+Where else for a classic weekend away than London?
+For starters, stay at Raffles at the OWO in Whitehall’s Old War Office.
+Refurbished to the tune of £1.4 billion over eight years, it’s now the UK’s flashiest new hotel.

 Then it’s time to explore.
 For a no-expenses spared weekend take the private chopper tour from the London Heliport opposite Chelsea Harbour then indulge in a destination restaurant tasting menu.